New Employee Resources

 Portal.wvu.edu gives students and employees a single front door to

 some services and applications, from accessing eCampus, Gmail and STAR to checking

 the status of the PRT.
 Just use your Login credentials to get access.
 Faculty and advisors see content directed specifically to them.

 Most instructors and advisors will NOT see the same information as student.

 However, an instructor who is also a student will be able to see both views

 by clicking on the menu.
-The app will automatically default to the student
+(Please note: The app will automatically default to the student

 Be prepared: When inclement weather or other crises strike, faculty can use communication tools in either eCampus or STAR to communicate with students about cancellations, changes in deadlines, alternative assignments or remote instruction.